 We offer the possibilty of expanding knowledge at the post graduate level without having to take a full Masters program.
 Our highly educated and inspired faculty offer a rich Adlerian learning experience.

-This 2-week course may be taken on it’s own or as part of the Certificate in Parent Education Program.
+A two-day workshop for students, therapists and the curious.
 This course introduces the basic principles of Adlerian parenting through academic and experiential learning.

-This 2-week course may be taken on it’s own or as part of the Certificate in Parent Education Program.
+A two-day workshop for students, therapists and the curious.
 This course offers principles of Adult Education and the skills of effective group leadership and facilitation.
 The workshop covers creating and marketing groups appropriately.

 Dr. Shelley is the clinical director of The Adler Centre, a not-for-profit counselling and teaching clinic in Vancouver.
 He has been an Adlerian educator and therapist in both England and Canada having taught at the Institute for Individual Psychology (London), Adler School of Professional Psychology (Vancouver), and for the past decade at The University of British Columbia – lecturing in the Faculty of Arts and also the graduate program in counselling psychology.
 Chris is also a clinical supervisor at City University of Seattle.
 He is the author of various books, book chapters and journal articles in the fields of counselling, psychotherapy, theoretical psychology, and gender studies.
 He is also co-editor of the British Adlerian Yearbook and a contributing editor to The Journal of Individual Psychology.